charliedevelopment/vagrant-craft-environment/README.md

 	start.sh - Vagrant post-startup script.
 	use-mysql.sh - Destroys the current Craft install and creates a new one using MySQL. use-postgresql.sh - Destroys the current Craft install and creates a new one using PostgreSQL.
-/workspace - Synchronized to the virtual box's /var/www folder, used as a workspace for Craft sites and plugins.
+/workspace - Synchronized to the virtual box's /var/www directory, used as a workspace for Craft sites and plugins.
 THIS IS DELETED ON VAGRANT DESTROY AND CRAFT RESET.
 	/config - Craft configuration.
-	/html - The public web root folder.
+	/html - The public web root directory.
 	/modules - Custom Yii modules for Craft.
-	/storage - Data storage folder for Craft and its plugins.
+	/storage - Data storage directory for Craft and its plugins.
-	/templates - Craft template folder.
+	/templates - Craft template directory.
 	/vendor - Installed composer packages.
 	.env - Environment configuration, not committed, this is where credentials and the like go. composer.json - Composer configuration for the entire Craft package, including installed plugins.